Simple Machines | Wedge

 What’s A Wedge?

-First made of stone, wedges are probably the first Simple Machines to be used by humans.
+A wedge is an object with a pointed edge at one end and a wide edge at the opposite end.
+Wedges are commonly made of wood or metal but can be made of other materials as well.
+First made of stone, wedges are probably the first simple machines to be used by humans.
 The first wedges were probably used as weapons.
-Now wedges are part of everything from cookie cutters to leaf rakes.
+Now wedges are part of everything from cookie cutters to garden rakes.

-A Simple Machine is a mechanical device used to modify motion and force in order to perform work.2
+A Simple Machine is a mechanical device used to modify motion and force in order to perform work.1

 What Wedges Do